cloudpedagogy/cloudpedagogy-course-engine/README.md

 - flags domains with no declared coverage or evidence
 - produces **human-readable**, **verbose**, or **JSON** output

-Coverage reporting supports review and assurance workflows but does not infer quality or completeness.

 ### Reporting examples (CLI)

 ```bash